sjblurton/big-6-app/README.md

 ### Rationale

 This structure is designed to promote a clear separation of concerns, making the codebase easier to navigate and maintain.
 By grouping related files together, each part of the application is isolated, which enhances modularity and testability.
-This organization also facilitates collaboration, as developers can work on different modules independently without causing conflicts.
+This organization also facilitates collaboration, as developers can work on different features independently without causing conflicts.

 ## Database Structure